vtsiatouras/machine-learning-bsc/README.md

 ## About

-This repository contains the assignments for the cours "Machine Learning & Pattern Recognition" of the dept. Informatics & Telecommunications of University of Athens.
+This repository contains the assignments for the course "Machine Learning & Pattern Recognition" of the dept. Informatics & Telecommunications of University of Athens.
 The directories `ml_assignment_1` and `ml_assignment_2` contain 2 optional assignments which are introductory at MATLAB and in some classification algorithms.

 ## Project